AmazingMonster/conceptrodon/docs/contents/metafunctions/pagelivore/left_review.doc.md

 {
     template<template<auto...> class Predicate, Prefix<I>..., typename OnDuty, typename...RestVariables>
     static consteval auto idyl()
-    // We combine the results using the fold expression over `&&`.
+    // We combine the results using a fold expression over `&&`.
     // The pack we are folding is `RestVariables...`.
     -> std::bool_constant<(...&&Predicate<OnDuty::value, RestVariables::value>::value)>;
 };